alphasecio/pollinator/README.md

   control needed
 - QR code and short-link join flow, toggleable on `/display` for latecomers mid-poll
-- CSV export of final results
+- Final results download as a zip — raw CSV plus a self-contained, shareable HTML recap page

 ## Pages